tomj0311/InterProcessCommunication/README.md

 ## Getting Started

-There are 2 projects in this solution, 1 Console application for sending messags after choosing a communication methods and a Windows forms application to display the messages.
+There are 2 projects in this solution, 1 Console application for sending messags after choosing a communication method and a Windows forms application to display the messages.

 ### Prerequisites